Little Green Thumbs

 Supplies for Little Green Sprouts gardens include three grow trays, a grow light and stand, seeds, and fertilizer.

-1. You can grow a great garden right in your classroom.
+1. You can grow a real garden right in your classroom.

 The garden works really well for cucumbers, tomatoes, peppers, beans, kale, lettuce, basil, other herbs, as well as other veggies you want to try.